How to create a calculation of the previous month value using DAX formulas in Power BI?

-Managers, Accountants, Financial advisors and Business consultants use Power BI and month comparisons extensively, like the previous month values and the last year values.
+Discover how to calculate the Power BI previous month value in this tutorial using 2 different approach’s.
+Managers, Accountants, Financial advisors and Business Intelligence consultants use Power BI.
+And month comparisons extensively, like the previous month values and the last year values.
 To create these comparison measures, use the DAX time intelligence functions available in the DAX editor.
 Let’s use the PREVIOUS MONTH DAX function to address this.

 Let’s consider the sales table with sales stored by month, by year and the customer number.
-Please note that for any time intelligence function DAX, used in Power BI or a Tabular model, a date column must be used as a reference.
+Also, for any time intelligence function in DAX, i.e. in Power BI or a in Tabular model, a date column must be the reference.
 Let’s consider you have these two columns available in your data model:

 - The Sales Amount column stores the number of sales registered on that day.

 - The DateKey time column is a date used a the key for Power BI joins.

 Check also the possibility to store the total sales of one month on one unique day.
 Like the 31st of January 2020 for the January month for instance.
 Indeed, the goal is to introduce a unique date key for the time DAX functions, to enable the previous month sales calculation.
 To create the measure, use the previous month DAX function, it’s official documentation and syntax are available on Microsoft website.

 Sometime, when building a model, the folowwing error can be encountered: